Kitware/SimBuilderFiles/README.md

 SimBuilderTemplates
 ===================

-XML template files for SimBuilder
+XML template and Python export script files for SimBuilder.